hashicorp/katakoda/vault-telemetry-splunk/03-access-splunk-web.md

 First, check out metrics about vault process memory usage.

+1. Scroll to the bottom of the metrics list.
 1. Click **vault** to expand the Vault related metrics.
 1. Click **runtime** to expand the runtime metrics.
 1. Click **alloc_bytes.value**.